postfinance/apache-exporter/README.md

 <dependency>
   <groupId>com.github.postfinance.prometheus</groupId>
   <artifactId>apache-exporter</artifactId>
-  <version>1.0.0</version>
+  <version>VERSION</version>
 </dependency>

 ```

+### ModStatus URL

 The Apache ModStatus URL where the metrics are read, can be configured with

+* A parameter in the ApacheExporter constructor
 * A System Property: httpdModStatusUrl
 * An Environment Property: HTTPD_MOD_STATUS_URL

 The default value is http://localhost/server-status?auto

+### Apache HTTPD Metrics

-To obtain the metrics, use the method:
+To obtain the metrics for apache, an istance of the ApacheExporter class should be created
+and one of the following methods called:

+* First method

 ```
 public String export() throws IOException
 ```

-It returns a String in the format:
+returns a String in the format:

 ```
 # HELP apache_exporter_build_info A metric with a constant '1' value labeled by version, revision, branch, and goversion from which apache_exporter was built.